grapa-dev/grapa/maintainers/IMPLEMENTATION/GRAPA_RAW_AND_NAMESPACE_ANALYSIS.md

 ## Overview

 This document provides a comprehensive analysis of two critical aspects of Grapa's architecture:
-1. **RAW Data Handling**: How GrapaDB and GrapaDB2 handle RAW data types, including compression and storage
+1. **RAW Data Handling**: How GrapaDB and GrapaDBX handle RAW data types, including compression and storage
 2. **Namespace Stack Mechanism**: How Grapa's namespace hierarchy works and how variables trace back to the global namespace

 ## RAW Data Handling Analysis